-Who better to tell us about the art of making pasta by hand than the professional Pastaio, or Pasta Chef, at The Resort at Pelican Hill.
-Andrea, located within the Resort, focuses on the precision, detail and tradition that goes into pasta making.
-By designing their very own pasta room with a controlled temperature of 68 degrees, the pastaio can create a variety of handmade pasta that is authentic to the Italian tradition.
+Who better to tell us about the art of making pasta by hand than the professional pastaio, or pasta chef, at The Resort at Pelican Hill.
+Andrea, located within the resort, focuses on the precision, detail and tradition that goes into pasta-making.
+By designing its very own pasta room with a controlled temperature of 68 degrees, the pastaio can create a variety of handmade pasta that is authentic to the Italian tradition.

-To further the Italian tradition, Andrea uses simple ingredients, including imported stone-ground flour, organic eggs and purified water.
-This is the base to homemade pasta, while each family or pastaio often have their own secret additions to their dough that make it uniquely theirs, and very special.
+Andrea uses simple ingredients, including imported stone-ground flour, organic eggs and purified water.
+This is the base to homemade pasta, while families and pastaios often have their own secret additions to their dough that make it uniquely theirs, and very special.

 Perhaps the most valuable tool that pastaios use to make their pasta perfect is a pasta drying rack.
 It is necessary for air to circulate all around the fresh pasta so that it dries evenly.
 Many Italian households have their own method to dry their pasta, with some hanging it over the back of chairs, while others suspend their pasta over a wooden dowel between two raised platforms.
 Further, it is best to avoid working where there are air drafts, as the dough dries out too quickly, making it impossible to work with.
 This is why it is so important that the pasta room at The Resort at Pelican Hill is maintained at a stable temperature, as not to dry out the pasta prematurely.
 Whatever the method used, it is all part of the tradition and art of making pasta.

-But if searching for the right ingredients, tools and time is not something plausible in your life, The Resort at Pelican Hill offers hands-on classes instructed by their new pastaio, Joey.
+But if searching for the right ingredients, tools and time is not something plausible in your life, The Resort at Pelican Hill offers hands-on classes instructed by their very own in-house pastaio.
 Through these classes, students learn to make traditional egg-based pasta, and then enjoy a two-course lunch that they made themselves; all at the Andrea pasta kitchen.
-These courses are offered Wednesday through Saturdays at 11 a.m., allowing only three students per class, making it an intimate and rewarding Italian experience.
+These courses are offered Wednesday through Saturday at 11 a.m., allowing only three students per class, making it an intimate and rewarding Italian experience.